SoftwareAG/cumulocity-remote-access-local-proxy/docs/cli/C8YLP_LOGIN.md

 ```
 Usage: c8ylp login [OPTIONS]

-  Login and save credentials to an environment file
+  Login and save token to an environment file

   You will be prompted for all of the relevant information, i.e. host,
   username, password and TFA code (if required)